marcusburghardt/ansible-role-git/README.md

 This Ansible Role will ensure the GIT tool is installed and configured according to the user preferences.
 Settings can be customized through variables.
-Take a look in the existing standards defined in "defaults/main.yml" and overridden them in a playbook.
+Take a look in the existing standards defined in "defaults/main.yml" and overridden them in a Playbook.

 This role will:
 - Ensure GIT is installed;